Average Profits of Prejudiced Algorithms: A Two-Stage Model

 With the conclusion of the first stage of hires, the firm is now able to construct algorithms using the data set $\{D_i\}_{i\in I}$.
 The joint distribution of the observed data crucially depends on the value of $\tau$.
 Since $Q_i$ is only observed for $A_i=1$, different values of $\tau$ lead to different applicants possessing a label.

 We introduce a second set of applicants indexed by the set $J:=\{1,\hdots, m\}$.
-Identically to the first stage, each applicant is described by $Q$.
-We allow the data generating process from the first stage to be identical to the second stage: the signal distributions are unchanged.
-The sole difference is that instead of the firm personally scoring applicants, a data scientist who does not observe $\Gamma$ builds an algorithm.
-Indeed, the firm replaces human decision-makers with algorithms, not because the pool of applicants fundamentally changes, but for primarily businesses-related interests.
+Identically to the first stage, each applicant is described by $Q$, but instead of a human decision-maker personally scoring applicants, the firm who does not observe $\Gamma$ builds an algorithm.
+In the following, we assume the data-generating process of $(\Theta, \Gamma, Q)$ are identical to the first stage, but this need not be the case.
+So long as the joint distribution of $\Theta$ and $\Gamma$ conditional on $Q$ satisfy Assumption \ref{as1}, all of our following results hold.
+This generality allows for the argument that the inherent distribution of applicants changes over time.
+In any case, we let the joint distributions to be identical to that of the first stage to simplify proofs, but we reiterate that identical results can be derived using small modifications in argumentation with new joint distributions.

 While real-life firms have countless options on how to design predictive algorithms, we abstract away from the estimation problem and prioritize the behavior of the algorithms as $\tau$ changes.
-We consider two predictors under squared loss:
+We consider two common predictors under squared loss:

-We frequently denote the two by $s_1$ and $s_2$ for convenience, and omit some arguments when appropriate.
+We frequently denote the two by $s_1$ and $s_2$ for convenience, omitting some or all arguments when appropriate.
 The key difference between the two algorithms is the outcome of interest.
 Algorithm $s_1$ predicts whether applicants are qualified within the accepted pool while algorithm $s_2$ predicts whether applicants are accepted.
-It follows that $s_1$ is trained on selectively labeled data, and $s_2$ is trained on all of $\{D_i\}_{i\in I}$.
-It's important to note that $\tau$ affects both algorithms via the distribution of $A$.
+It follows that $s_1$ is trained on selectively labeled data, and $s_2$ is trained on all of $\{D_i\}_{i\in I}$. \cite{rr} show that $s_1$ and $s_2$ exhibit ``bias reversal'' and ``bias in, bias out,'' respectively.

-We now present alternatives proofs of \cite[Theorem 3]{rr} and \cite[Theorem 1]{rr} respectively, making use of Assumption \ref{as1}.
-For a fixed $\t$, we show that $s_2(\tau)$ is strictly decreasing in $\tau$.
-That is, $s_2$ exhibits ``bias in, bias out.''